Bakisha/USCL/README.md

             RGB_CUBE  - for rgb cube
             LED_CUBE  - for single color led cube
   - OE_pin
             OE pin connected to 74hc595.
-For arduino, it is just a (pin) number, for Bluepill original pin names can be used (PA0, PB6 etc), same as for Wemos ( D4, D3 etc)
+For Bluepill, original pin names can be used (PA0, PB6 etc).
   - LE_pin
             Latch pin connected to 74hc595
   - FPS